 Amur region overview

-Amur oblast (region) (also called Amurskaya, Priamurye, Priamurie) is a federal subject of Russia situated on the banks of the Amur and Zeya rivers about 8,000 km from Moscow, Far Eastern Federal District.
+Amur oblast (also known as Amurskaya, Priamurye, Priamurie) is a region (federal subject) of Russia, located on the banks of the Amur and Zeya rivers, about 7,700 km east of Moscow, in the Far Eastern Federal District.
 Blagoveshchensk is the capital city of the Amur region.

 Amur region history

 The main railroads are the Trans-Siberian Railway and the Baikal-Amur Railway.
-The region has such natural resources as gold, iron, non-ferrous and rare metals, coal, non-metals, precious, half-precious stones, different construction materials, fresh and mineral water.
+The region has such natural resources as gold, iron, non-ferrous and rare metals, coal, precious, half-precious stones, different construction materials, fresh and mineral water.

 Soils are fertile enough for productive agriculture.
-There are good sources of power in the Amur region, including thermo-electric power stations consuming local coal as well as Zeyskaya and Bureyskaya hydro-power stations.
+There are reliable sources of power in Amur oblast, including power stations consuming local coal as well as Zeyskaya and Bureyskaya hydro-power stations.